maverick0025/Low-Level-System-Design/README.md

 - Checkout the Weather station class diagram in page 57.
 I used this to write down the step2
   - WeatherData is subject
   - CurrentConditionsDisplay, StatisticsDisplay, etc... are observers
-- step2 is, one weather station and it has multiple displays.
+- step2 is, one weather station, and it has multiple displays.
 - java.util.Observable and java.util.Observer used in step2_javadefault

 ## Iterator and Composite Patterns (Restaurants and their menus merging)